-I will typically retain case files for a period of seven years following the conclusion of a case/matter or receipt of final payment, whichever is the latest.
-This reflects the period required by the Bar Mutual Indemnity Fund relating to potential limitation periods
+I will typically retain case files for a period of fifteen years (unless a child is a party in which case the period is twenty-one years) following the conclusion of a case/matter or receipt of final payment, whichever is the latest.
+This reflects the period required by the Bar Mutual Indemnity Fund relating to potential limitation periods.